Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 Leaving IsraelIsraeli citizens and residents are banned from leaving Israel to a country on the red list

-Entry of Israeli Citizens by AirIsraeli citizens may be granted entry to Israel even if unvaccinated or non-recovered.
+Entry to Israel: IsraelisIsraeli citizens may be granted entry to Israel even if unvaccinated or non-infected.

-Entry of Non-Israeli Citizens by AirAll the information on entry to Israel of non-Israeli citizens
+Entry to Israel: Non-Israeli CitizensAll the information on entry to Israel of non-Israeli citizens

 Mandatory IsolationWhat cases must isolation and for how long?
 Information on isolation upon arrival in Israel

 Non-Israeli COVID Certificates That Are Verifiable in IsraelThe countries that issue verifiable digital vaccination and recovery certificates, and holders can request a green pass in Israel